mind2hex/HackTheBox/README.md

-# hackthebox
+# HackTheBox

-Scripts that i create to solve machines and challenges from HTB
+Scripts used to solve HTB machines